HomePlaysHamlet → Famous Quotes

 Analysis

-This is the line Hamlet hurls at Ophelia in the scene that sets her tragic disintegration in motion.
-On its surface, "nunnery" means convent — a sexless retreat from the corrupt world.
-But in Elizabethan slang, the word was also commonly used for a brothel, and Shakespeare deploys the double meaning deliberately.
-Hamlet is either urging Ophelia to preserve her purity from a poisoned court, or accusing her of being a whore.
-In production, the line's power usually comes from the fact that Hamlet seems to mean both at once.
+This is the line Hamlet hurls at Ophelia in the scene that begins her undoing.
+“Nunnery” means convent — a retreat from a corrupt world — but in Elizabethan slang it also meant brothel, and Shakespeare lets both meanings live.
+Hamlet is either urging Ophelia to keep her purity or accusing her of being false; in performance he seems to mean both at once.

-The lady doth protest too much, methinks Act 3, Scene 2 · Spoken by Gertrude
+The lady doth protest too much, methinks Act 3, Scene 2 · Gertrude

 The lady doth protest too much, methinks.